WenhaoGe/VR_Project2/README.md

 - How to establish the connections between buttons and gameobjects
 - How to use buttons to control the scripts
 - How to use buttons to control the cameras
+- How to show the well information without clicking the well objects
 - How to control the audio by using a key
 - How to add trees and grass to the terrain
 - How to change the texture of terrain